HighCoordination/trueChart-Menubar4Sense/README.md

 ## Prerequisities

 ### Qlik Sense® Support
-trueChart-Menubar4Sense supports Qlik Sense® from version 3.0.0 up to currently latest version November 2017.
+trueChart-Menubar supports Qlik Sense® from version 3.0.0 up to currently latest version November 2017.

 Qlik Sense® exporting capability is currently not supported.
 We working on this and plan to push this until the end of this year.

 ### Browser Support
-At present trueChart-Menubar4Sense supports the browsers listed below:
+At present trueChart-Menubar supports the browsers listed below:

 * Microsoft Internet Explorer 11
 * Microsoft Edge